The DNA gold rush

 Thousands of labs and hospitals are eagerly awaiting the portable sequencers that will make bedside genetic analysis a reality.
-Start-ups as well as giant companies are eager to develop the first such devices – and to have a real impact on patients.

 Current sequencing technologies have made the $1,000 human genome a reality – a far cry from the $2.7 billion spent over 10 years to complete the Human Genome Project in 2000.